Topology meets superconductivity in a one-dimensional $t-J$ model of magnetic atoms: Results

-Thus, it is straightforward to understand that when $\phi_s = \pm\sqrt{\pi/8}$ the latter acquires LRO.
-In analogy with the celebrated Haldane phase \cite{Haldane1983}, the LRO of this string correlation function signals the onset of interaction-induced symmetry-protected topological (SPT) regimes~\cite{Pollmann2012,Tang2015,Senthil2015,Shapourian2017,Montorsi2017}.
 In addition to the behavior of the correlation functions in Eqs.\,\eqref{parity} and \eqref{SOP}, further important information can be derived by the Luttinger parameters $K_{c,s}$.
 Here, the condition $K_c > 1$ represents indeed a strict criterion~\cite{Giamarchi2003qpi} indicating the appearance of a one-dimensional superconducting phase.
 Based on this discussion, our analysis of the Hamiltonian in Eq.\,\eqref{Hamiltonian bosonized spin} shows that for repulsive interactions $U > 0$, and $J_\perp < -U$ the field $\phi_s$ pins at $0$, thus implying the appearance of fermionic pairing captured by the LRO of $O_\text{P}^s(r)$.
+It has been shown that for open boundary conditions, this regime presents zero energy solutions that reflect the presence of edge bound states~\cite{Fabrizio1995iod}.
 A similar behavior also takes place when the conditions $J_\perp < -U/2$ and $U<0$ are simultaneously fulfilled.
 This regime turns out to be particularly interesting, as the corresponding values of $J_\perp$ and $U$ further imply that the Luttinger parameter satisfies $K_c > 1$.
 As a consequence we expect one-dimensional superconductivity to occur.
-In contrast, when $U > 0$ and $J_\perp > 0$ the bosonization analysis clearly reveals that $\phi_s = \pm\sqrt{\frac{\pi}{8}}$, indicating the emergence of a SPT phase.
+In contrast, when $U > 0$ and $J_\perp > 0$ the bosonization analysis reveals that $\phi_s = \pm\sqrt{\frac{\pi}{8}}$, indicating the emergence of a SPT phase.
 Interestingly, the conditions $U < 0$ and $J_\perp > -U/2$ also support the emergence of a regime characterized by topological order.
 Crucially, for this range of parameters, we also find that $K_c > 1$.
 As a result, our low-energy analysis suggests the appearance of an important scenario: the coexistence of topological order and superconductivity.
 Finally, for all other combinations of $U$ and $J_\perp$ we find that $\phi_s$ is unpinned, and thus a gapless Luttinger liquid characterizes the ground state of Eq.\,\eqref{Hamiltonian bosonized spin}.